AbhikyaAnanth/task-tracker-app/README.md

 - Backend API: http://localhost:3001

 ### 5. Deployed demo access  (with Vercel and Render):
-- Website URL : task-tracker-app-eta-red.vercel.app
+- Website URL : task-tracker-app-eta-red.vercel.app ( use this as a final URL for directly testing the apps functionality)
 - Backend URL : https://task-tracker-app-backend.onrender.com

 **Note:** The app is pre-configured with a shared MongoDB database for easy testing.
 No additional database setup required.